 1. To learn and understand the rudiments of Forex Trading.

-2. To gain knowledge on both FX trading strategy and FX market behaviour.
+2. To gain knowledge on both FX trading strategy and FX market behavior.

 3. It helps to be a better fund manager.